Single All the Way: Production and release

 In March 2021, Variety reported that Michael Mayer would direct Single All the Way, a Christmas-themed romantic comedy about gay men, for Netflix.
 Most of the cast was announced at that time, as well as screenwriter and executive producer Chad Hodge and producer Joel S. Rice.
 Hodge wrote the character of Aunt Sandy with Jennifer Coolidge in mind, saying that she was among the things that he "would want to see in a gay Christmas movie", without knowing at first whether she would agree to be part of the film.
 Auditions took place in late 2020.
 Michael Urie was asked to send an audition tape for the character of Nick, but felt that Peter was a better fit.

 Principal photography took place in Montreal, Quebec.
 Kathy Najimy's husband, Dan Finnerty, was cast after he wanted to join Najimy in Montreal and learned that COVID-19 travel restrictions at the Canada–United States border required him to be working.
 He wrote and performed two original songs ("Mrs. Claus" and "Single All the Way") as Kevin, a snow plow operator.
 Ruth Coolidge of Screen Rant compared Finnerty's role in the film to his "similarly iconic role" as the wedding singer in The Hangover (2009).

-On November 10, 2021, an official trailer was released.
-The film was released digitally on Netflix on December 2, becoming the streaming service's first gay holiday film.
+Following the November 10, 2021 trailer, the Netflix digital release on December 2 was the first gay holiday film for the streaming service.